Legacies of Cornish Mining Migration

 Over 30 years of research in Cornish mining migration means I have acquired insight into the drivers, effects and the legacies of Cornish mining migration.
 Unfortunately, few people now work in the mining industry in Cornwall, but the legacies of their forbears can be seen everywhere.
 In the following pages, I explore some of these, and hope that you, the reader, can add to these findings.

 Many returning Cornish migrants named their houses for the places that they worked in overseas.
 Today the legacy of Cornish mining migration are scores of surviving houses with foreign house names.
 But the installation of double glazing, or purchases by those unware of the houses’ heritage, has resulted in the dramatic decline of these names in recent years.

 Detailed analysis of shipping records from Mexican newspapers has identified a wealth of information about Cornish mine workers and their families who traveled back and forth to Mexico in the nineteenth century.
 Explore my database to see if your ancestors are recorded here.

 Cornish in Latin America

 Coming soon due to popular demand!
-During well over 30 years of research on Cornish mining migration, I have recorded the details of names, dates, place of birth, destinations and family details of over 3,000 people who migrated to work primarily in Latin America (Central America, South America and the Caribbean).
+During well over 30 years of research on Cornish mining migration, I have recorded the details of names, dates, place of birth, destinations and family details of over 3,000 people who migrated to work in Latin America (primarily the Spanish Americas).